soedinglab/bbcontacts/README.md

 ## Installation
-bbcontacts is written in Python, therefore no installation is required.
-Simply clone the git repository and run bbcontacts.py.
+bbcontacts is written in Python, and can be installed with a simple command.
+Simply clone the git repository and run

+       cd bbcontacts
+       python setup.py install

+You can run bbcontacts by calling ``bbcontacts`` from the command line.

 ## License